Unsolvable Problem Detection: Robust Understanding Evaluation for Large Multimodal Models: Benchmarks and Evaluations

-\textbf{Evaluation Settings.} We test in three settings, including a basic one and two carefully designed ones that attempt to address UPD with prompt engineering. \begin{enumerate} \item \textbf{Base setting.} In the \textit{base} setting, no instructions are provided to the model to withhold answers (shown in Fig.~\ref{fig:example_standard_UPD} (a)).
-This setting represents the most common environment for using and evaluating VLMs on UPD.
+To reflect the real-world use cases, we test in three settings, including a basic one and two carefully designed ones that attempt to address UPD with prompt engineering.

-\item \textbf{Additional-Option setting.} We add extra option ``\textsf{None of the above}'' for AAD and IASD and ``\textsf{The image and question are irrelevant.}'' for IVQD, respectively (shown in Fig.~\ref{fig:example_standard_UPD} (b)).
-Following LLaVA \cite{liu2023improved}, we also add an instruction of ``\textsf{Answer with the option’s letter from the given choices directly.}'' to reinforce the instruction following capability.

-\item \textbf{Additional-Instruction setting.} We add additional \textit{instruction} to explicitly gear the model towards acknowledging the unsolvable problem.
-The instruction is ``\textsf{If all the options are incorrect, answer F. None of the above.}'' for AAD and IASD and ``\textsf{If the given image is irrelevant to the question, answer F. The image and question are irrelevant.}'' for IVQD, respectively. \end{enumerate}
+\textbf{1.~Base Setting:} In the base setting, no instructions and options are provided to the model to withhold answers (shown in Fig.~\ref{fig:example_standard_UPD} (a)).
+This setting represents the most common case for using LMMs in the real world. \\[1mm] \textbf{2.~Option Setting:} We add extra option ``None of the above'' for AAD and IASD and ``\textsf{The image and question are irrelevant.}'' for IVQD, respectively (shown in Fig.~\ref{fig:example_standard_UPD} (b)).
+Following LLaVA \citep{liu2023improved}, we also add an instruction of ``Answer with the option's letter from the given choices directly.'' to reinforce the instruction following capability. \\[1mm] \textbf{3.~Instruction Setting:} We add additional instruction to explicitly gear the model towards acknowledging the unsolvable problem.
+The instruction is ``If all the options are incorrect, answer F. None of the above.'' for AAD and IASD and ``If the given image is irrelevant to the question, answer F. The image and question are irrelevant.'' for IVQD, respectively.

 Note here that these additional options and instructions are also added to the questions in standard scenarios to make a fair comparison.